St. Ciaran's Critter Connection

-Inspired by the Celtic Christian spirituality of love and respect for all of God's creation, St. Ciarán's Critter Connection began 11 years ago as an online network for animal welfare sites.
-The mission of "St. Ciarán's Critter Connection" is to support the welfare of animals, particularly in the Pocono Mountain area of PA.
+Inspired by the Celtic Christian spirituality of love and respect for all of God's creation, St. Ciarán's Critter Connection began many years ago as an online network for animal welfare sites.
+The mission of "St. Ciarán's Critter Connection" is to support the welfare of animals, particularly in the Pocono Mountain area of PA and anywhere our spiritual family, those who are members or friends of the CCCl finds themselves caring for animals.
 When possible, we rescue, foster and try to help owners find homes for pets they can no longer keep.
 During this current difficult economic time many homeowners face foreclosure or must sell their homes, and doing so often leaves beloved pets without a home as owners seek rental spaces or double up with other family members or friends.
 We don't hear much about the pets even though more and more shelters are closing, again because of the financial crunch of local governments and non-profits.
 Giving is down and pets suffer.
 Without the help of animal-lovers these pets will most likely face death.

 Many spiritual, as well as many religious, people see God in all creation, and particularly in the beauty of life in other creatures.
 We believe that we are here as stewards of creation, and as such our efforts are to help those who love animals, to provide better for their needs with food, leashes, cages, crates, blankets, training material, and any other items that will help an animal lover care better for God's creature in their care.

 We have adopted many unwanted animals over the years, and know well that fostering and adopting animals brings joy to both human and animal alike.
 We know humans can learn from the God-given instincts in many animals in our care, in our world.
 We know what animals can do to bring out the best in humans, as well as how humans can create strong relationships with animals.